HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 When the rendered visible and raw word counts are compared on home pages, there's a surprisingly small discrepancy, with the median showing a difference of 13.6% for mobile and 17.5% for desktop.

-home pages served to desktop user-agents have a slightly higher percentage of words visible after rendering versus mobile.
+Home pages served to desktop user agents have a slightly higher percentage of words visible after rendering versus mobile.
 One possible factor is that mobile layouts often employ tabs or accordions where, even if the content is in the DOM, it's visually hidden, so it wouldn't show up as visible.

 There is an interesting trend in which the higher the word count there is, the smaller the difference between rendered and raw word count.
 This suggests perhaps that server-side rendered technologies are relatively more popular than client-side rendered ones for publishers of longer-form content.